googlegenomics/bigquery-examples/README.md

   * Follow the [BigQuery instructions](https://developers.google.com/bigquery/sign-up) on how to sign up for BigQuery and set up a new API project.
   * You can use the Team tab to share a project with other people at your company

+ 1. Run a query.
+  * Note: you do not need to enable billing to run the smaller queries.
+  * go to the BigQuery [Browser Tool](https://bigquery.cloud.google.com)
+  * click on the **Compose query** button
+  * paste the sql code from [indel-length-counts](1000genomes/sql/indel-length-counts.sql) into the query textbox
+  * click **Run query** to get your results
+  * All of the queries for the small phenotypic dataset available in the data story ["Exploring the phenotypic data"](./1000genomes/data-stories/exploring-the-phenotypic-data) should be runnable in this free mode.

- 1. You’ll need to enable billing and you will be charged for any queries you execute.
-  * See BigQuery [pricing](https://developers.google.com/bigquery/pricing) for more detail.
+If you see an `Exceeded quota` error, that means you will need to enable billing and you will be charged for that query.
+See BigQuery [pricing](https://developers.google.com/bigquery/pricing) for more detail.

-  * For example, queries within the 1,000 Genomes dataset that examine sample genotype columns will process approximately 1TB of data per query.
+For example, queries within the 1,000 Genomes dataset that examine sample genotype columns will process approximately 1TB of data per query.
 (1,000 GB * $0.005 per GB processed = $5.00)
-  * Note that if you would like to try a few queries prior to enabling billing, see the queries for the much smaller phenotypic dataset available in the data story ["Exploring the phenotypic data"](./1000genomes/data-stories/exploring-the-phenotypic-data).

- 1. To add a dataset to your project:
+### To add a dataset to your project
-  * go to the BigQuery [Browser Tool](https://developers.google.com/bigquery/bigquery-browser-tool)
+  * go to the BigQuery [Browser Tool](https://bigquery.cloud.google.com)
   * click on the drop down icon beside your project name in the left navigator
   * pick _‘Switch to project’_ in the menu, and _‘Display project...’_ in the submenu
 enter the project name in the _‘Add Project’_ dialog.